wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 }
 ```

-Once you've registered the callback function on the hook, the process of enqueuing scripts and styles is the same as for the front end.
+Once you've registered the callback function on the hook, the process of enqueuing scripts and styles is the same as for the front end using wp_enqueue_style and wp_enqueue_script.

 ## Selective Enqueuing